The Legend of Mustapha Shaw: Slave, Soldier, Rebel

 The historical narrative of the American Civil War and Reconstruction has most often focused on the “promise” of the nation’s “Second Revolution” and the “splendid failure” of the federal government to secure land for and protect the civil rights of black Americans in the moment of Reconstruction.
 Embedded within this narrative, the story of Black freedmen and women is retold as a sorrow song – a tale of hopes raised and then dashed.
 Historian Allison Dorsey explains how the legend of Mustapha Shaw challenges this narrative.

 Shaw - who escaped slavery and ran to the fight for freedom, who soldiered as one of the United States Colored Troops, and who, in the face of the federal betrayal, still rose to become an independent entrepreneur and landholder - encourages us to rethink the Black past.
 Courageous, defiant, and financially savvy, Shaw represents the often overlooked first generation of Black middle class land holders in the post-Civil War South.
+Please scroll below for the audio of this lecture.

 Peter Schmidt : I'm Peter Schmidt in the English Department, and Allison Dorsey and I have been friends for years since she first came to Swarthmore, I think slightly over a decade ago, it's hard to believe.
 We've worked together in many different ways and we share some research interests in the post Civil War U.S. South.
 I've benefited enormously from her presence here, the high standard she sets here both as a teacher and as a scholar, and I've learned a great deal from her book, and students that she's taught that are in my classes like students from the other really stellar folks in the History Department here, they bring a lot of wonderful knowledge to classes in literature here.